pbuckner/x-plane_plugins/XPython/docs/source/development/modules/commands.rst

   to ``None``.

 .. py:function:: filter_command(name, filter)

+  :param name str: Name of command to be filtered
+  :param filter Callable: Function to be called prior to existing command
+  :return: :py:class:`Command` instance for command

   This returns a :py:class:`Command` object for existing command with string ``name``.
   Provided `filter` callback is executed whenever the command is triggered.
 If the